Meia lua de compasso

 Rabo de arraia (stingray tail) or meia-lua de compasso (compass crescent) is a distinct technique found in the martial arts of engolo and capoeira, that combines an evasive maneuver with a reverse kick.

-It is considered one of the most powerful and efficient capoeira kicks and one of its most iconic movements, along with the rasteira.
-It is even considered that a capoeirista's general skill level can be determined on how hard and fast they are able to execute a meia-lua de compasso.
+It is one of the most powerful capoeira kicks, along with the rasteira.
+A capoeirista's general skill level can be determined on how hard and fast they are able to execute a meia-lua de compasso.

 The kick is done with the heel.
 It is extensively used in the "low game."

 Names

 In literature, this kick is called both meia lua de compasso and rabo de arraia.
 Rabo de arraia (stingray tail) is a parent term used in capoeira for inverted kicks over the head, including meia lua de compasso and scorpion.

 In engolo, the class of spinning kicks with hands on ground is called okuminunina or okusanene komima in Bantu.

 Origin

 Meia-lua de compasso, along with many other movements that are now considered the trademark of capoeira, was developed within Angolan martial art engolo.
 The inverted positions of engolo and capoeira, including the handstand, aú and rabo de arraia, are believed to have originated from the use of handstand by Bantu shamans imitating their ancestors, who walked on their hands in the spirit world.

 One myth describes how the African slaves who created capoeira were forced to develop their techniques while having their hands chained, which gave birth to golpes rodados (spinning attacks) in which hands were put on the ground to support their bodies.